More about: 13 Best Tours and Day Trips in Prague

 - Duration: 4 hours

-- Recommended: If you love beer and like to get to know other cultures through gastronomy.
+- Recommended: If you love beer and enjoy learning about other cultures through their cuisine

-5. Complete tour of Prague by electric bike
+5. Complete tour of Prague by electric bicycle

-Visiting a new city is always a thrilling experience, but sometimes conventional tours can fall short if you've travelled halfway around the world.
-That's why it's great to visit Prague in an alternative way on a bike, which has the advantage that you can see almost the whole city without getting too tired and make the most of your time.
+Visiting a new city is always an exciting experience, but sometimes conventional tours can fall short if you've travelled halfway around the world.
+That's why it's great to be able to visit Prague in an alternative way by riding a bike, which has the advantage of allowing you to see almost the entire city without getting too tired and making the most of your time.

 Information